casbitton/Resume/index.md

 #### [5G Networks](https://www.5gnetworks.com.au)
 ###### May 2018 – **Present**

+5G Networks is a licenced telecommunications carrier operating across Australia.
+Its mission is to be the partner of choice for unifying a seamless digital experience for their customers across data connectivity, cloud and data centre services, all underpinned by expert managed services.

 Specialising in Windows support, I provide professional services to one of the largest credit unions in Australia.
-I also provide additional technical support to other staff, teams and clients covering a vast range of technical platforms.
+I also provide additional technical support to 5G Networks staff, teams and clients covering a vast range of technical platforms.

 In this role I'm continuously delivering the following: